B2B Pipeline Coverage – From Prospect to Profits

 3. Poor CRM Hygiene

-A CRM, like Salesforce, is the backbone of effective pipeline management.
+A sales pipeline management tool or CRM, like Salesforce, is the backbone of effective pipeline management.
 However, its efficacy diminishes if not regularly updated.
 Outdated or incorrect data can lead to missed opportunities and misinformed strategies.

 To maximize the benefits of a CRM, sales reps should be diligent in maintaining its hygiene, ensuring that all data is current and accurate.